pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 The agreement to come together and unite instead of doing it all separately and individually was such as simple thing, yet so far-reaching in its consequences.
 And it was good they did this, because they needed everyone that was able to help make it through that first winter.
+They needed that unity to survive.

 ## Our great decision